scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 trigger the Python build pack).
 They also have a method called ``get_assemble_scripts`` that inserts the necessary lines into a Dockerfile to support this workflow.

-For example, below we show a simplified version of the Python build pack.
+For example, below we show a simplified version of the Python build pack in ``repo2docker``.
 In this case, the ``detect`` method looks for a ``requirements.txt`` file and, if it exists, triggers the ``get_assemble_scripts`` method, which inserts lines into the Dockerfile that install Python and pip.
+Binder uses ``repo2docker`` to build repository images dynamically.

 .. code-block:: python